mmrmagno/discordle/README.md

 ### Commands

-- `!startwordle` - Starts a new Wordle game.
+- `/startwordle` - Starts a new Wordle game.
-- `!guess <word>` - Makes a guess for the Wordle game.
+- `/guess <word>` - Makes a guess for the Wordle game.
-- `!endwordle` - Ends the current Wordle game.
+- `/endwordle` - Ends the current Wordle game.

 ### Example

 1. Start a new game:

     ```
-    !startwordle
+    /startwordle
     ```

     The bot will respond:
     ```
     Wordle game started!
 You have 6 attempts to guess the 5-letter word.
-Use `!guess <word>` to make a guess.
+Use `/guess <word>` to make a guess.
     ```

 2. Make a guess:

     ```
-    !guess apple
+    /guess apple
     ```

     The bot will respond with a formatted message showing the result of your guess.